Sodium Coco Sulfate: Is It Natural?

 Sodium Lauryl Sulfate Sodium Coco SulfateSodium Lauryl Sulfate, Sodium Laureth Sulfate, and Ammonium Lauryl Sulfate are the three most common Sulfates used in personal care products.

-Sulfates, including Sodium Lauryl Sulfate (SLS) along with its cousins, are a class of chemicals known as surfactants.
+Sulfates, including Sodium Lauryl Sulfate (SLS), and all of its cousins, are detergents, a class of chemicals known as surfactants

 Read more about surfactants on our blog "How Does Natural Soap Create Lather?"

-It is true that Sodium Coco Sulfate does help create lather.
+Sodium Coco Sulfate does indeed help create lather.
 It can be made from coconuts (it can also be made from palm oil).
 And yes, it is used as a cleansing agent in many products in place of a natural surfactant--like soap.

 However, Sodium Coco Sulfate (SCS), like sodium lauryl sulfate (SLS), is another synthetic detergent.
 This means it is a chemically altered substance created to imitate a natural product that cleans, like soap.